The Day Time Ended: Plot

-The family finds that their electrical appliances no longer function, and the youngest daughter of the family has a telepathic encounter with an extraterrestrial.
-The grandmother, too, sees one of these diminutive creatures beckoning to her, but it soon vanishes.
+Later in the evening, UFOs are seen soaring overhead, and appear to land in the nearby hills.
+The family experience problems with their electrical power, and the granddaughter sees and has a telepathic encounter with a tiny glowing green humanoid figure.
+The mother, too, sees one of these diminutive creatures beckoning to her, but she ignores it and it soon vanishes.